Balanced02/MyPortFolio/README.md

 ### My Portfolio
 # Details about Balanced
+####Things Yet to be done
-+ Haven't figured out how to make my navbar links active yet... task for tonight
++ Make my navbar links active
++ Hide my navbar when scrolling
++ Smooth scroll when navbar link is clicked
 > You would care little about what others think about you if only you know how little they can think...